 Some of the shops below do list plus size bridesmaid dresses, but I’d also recommend checking out the list compiled by Auckland blogger This is Meagan Kerr.

 Recommended Online Shops for Bridesmaid Dresses

 Infinity dresses are an awesome bridesmaid dress option, as you are able to create a heap of different styles with the one dress.
 The straps can be adjusted and changed to create different looks – so your bridesmaids can have an outfit that suits them perfectly.

 The Daintyard sells more than 35 colours, in short and maxi lengths.
 They also have plus size options.
 Free fabric swatches are available too, so you can ensure the colour you’re after will be what you’re expecting.
 Costs around $50 – $80 each depending on length & exchange rate.

 The Peppy Studio is another infinity dress designer, with 26 colours available.
 They have Floor Length, Knee Length (Asymmetrical or Straight Hem) and a Junior Length, plus they do supply relatively cheap sample swatches of fabric also.

 If you are opting for a traditional style of bridesmaid dress, then check out these online stores.

 Tulle & Chantilly have a wide range of colours and styles available on their website.
 You can also order fabric samples.
-They are based in the US and so you’ll need to factor in a good amount of time for shipping.
+They are based in the US and so you’ll need to factor in that when considering the price (USD) and a good amount of time for shipping.

 Candela Bridal is based in New Zealand and has a wide selection of colours, styles and sizes.
 Rather than an online shop, you message the Facebook page with your requirements.